wit0k/dw/README.md

 * Several code logic changes ... so there might be errors
 * Fixed the get_hrefs ... it was ignoring the -rl option a bit... [sorry]
 * Performance improvement to self.crawl_local_host_only

+Ver.
+0.6.7:
+* iocextract is not perfect, when it fails to parse URL, the code will run backup parsing algo
+* Updated to regex patterns for domains